Free Consultation!

 Let’s say we want to know how much it costs to run the dishwasher every month if you use it for 2 hours every day.

-Below, we’ve included a helpful table showing the wattage levels of the most common household appliances.
+Below, we’ve included a helpful list showing the wattage levels of the most common household appliances.
 The exact number will depend on the appliance’s model and energy efficiency.

 2. Calculate Daily Usage